KenHBS/LDA_thesis/README.md

 ## Code content
 Python code for multi-label topic modelling with prior knowledge on label hierarchy using Latent Dirichlet Allocation (LDA).
 This code implements:

     1) Labeled LDA (Ramage et al, 2009)
     2) Hierarchical Supervised LDA (Perotte et al, 2011)
     3) CascadeLDA

-## Usage
+# Usage

 The code is roughly divided in four parts: Loading and preparing data, train a model, test a model and finally evaluate the predictive quality of the model.
-This workflow is implemented for L-LDA and CascadeLDA like this
+This workflow is implemented for L-LDA and CascadeLDA.

+## Input

+Each model takes a `.csv` document as input.
+Each line must consist of three columns:

+    Column 1) Document ID
+    Column 2) One string containing the entire document Column 3) Labels contained in a single string, separated by a space

+See `abstracts_data.csv` for an example.
+Any other structure will not be accepted as input.

+## How to run \& output

+To run Labeled LDA, see the below example.
+Simply replace `evaluate_LabeledLDA.py` with `evaluate_CascadeLDA.py` to run CascadeLDA, instead.

 ```